serverless/blog/posts/2017-10-25-rob-gruhl-serverless-event-sourced-nordstrom-emit-2017.md

 ## More videos:

 The entire playlist of talks is available on our YouTube channel here: [Emit Conf 2017](https://serverless.com/blog/bobby-calderwood-functional-programming-microservices-emit-2017/)

+To stay in the loop about Emit Conf, follow us at [@emitconf](https://twitter.com/emitconf) and/or sign up for the [Serverless.com newsletter](https://serverless.com/subscribe/).

 # Transcript